microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_aws_terraform.markdown

 # azuredevops_serviceendpoint_aws_terraform

-Manages a "AWS service endpoint" within Azure DevOps.
-Using this service endpoint requires you to first install the [Azure Terraform Extension for Azure DevOps from Microsoft DevLabs](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks\).
+Manages a "AWS for Terraform service endpoint" within Azure DevOps.
+Using this service endpoint requires you to first install the [Azure Terraform Extension for Azure DevOps from Microsoft DevLabs](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks).

 ## Example Usage